Ivan Gagarin: Works

 Gagarin's literary output was considerable; many of his articles which appeared in current reviews and periodicals were afterwards collected and published in book form.

-As a polemist Gagarin was thorough, and his work as a religious propagandist was of importance.
-His main object was win over Russia to the Catholic Church.
+Fr.
+Gagarin was thorough, and his work as a Catholic apologist was of great importance.
+His main objective, despite considerable opposition among his fellow priests of the Society of Jesus, was to win over the Russian Orthodox Church to reunification with the Holy See without abandoning either the Byzantine Rite or the traditional Old Church Slavonic liturgical language.
+Fr.
+Gagarin's writings were later an influence upon the philosopher Vladimir Solovyov, through whom they helped lay the intellectual groundwork for Metropolitan bishop Andrey Sheptytsky to organize the first Apostolic Exarchate led by Fr.
+Leonid Feodorov for the Russian Greek Catholic Church in 1917.

 In conjunction with Fr.
 Daniel, Gagarin founded (1856) the journal "Etudes de théologie, de philosophie et d'histoire" (merged into "Etudes religieuses, historiques et littéraires", 1862); he established the "Œuvre de Prop. des Sts.
-Cyrille et Méthode" (1858), to promote corporate union amongst the Churches; and contributed to the "Contemporain", "Univers", "Ami de la Religion", "Précis historiques", "Correspondant", "Revue des questions historiques", etc.
+Cyrille et Méthode" (1858), to promote corporate union amongst the Churches; and contributed to the "Contemporain", "Univers", "Ami de la Religion", "Précis historiques", "Correspondant", Revue des questions historiques and other journals.

 The "Polybiblion" (Paris, 1882), another review in which articles appeared from the pen of Gagarin, exhibits (XXXV, 166-188) a long list of his writings.
 These include: